meinert/InstaPy/docs/How_to_Raspberry.md

 > Encountered some errors when trying to run the quickstart.py and ran the next 3 commands (all may not be necessary)

-24. sudo pip install future
+24. sudo pip install future (pip3 for python 3.x)
 25. sudo apt-get install xvfb
-26. sudo pip install pyvirtualdisplay
+26. sudo pip install pyvirtualdisplay (pip3 for python 3.x)
 27. sudo reboot (may not be required, but no harm)